rajendrathapa/Machine_Learned_Tracking_of_Crystalization_in_Glasses/README.md

 ## Features
 - Worked out using atomic positions trajectory file from DL-POLY3 (called HISTORY file).
 - For the snapshots, the Steinhardt parameters and the coord/atom are calcuated using LAMMPS.
+- Even though this technique has been applied to lithium niobate, the technique is readily transferrable to any other system with slight modifications in the code.

+## Algorithm
+- Suppose, you have a simulation trajectory for your system for 5 ns spaced 100 ps (5000 snapshots) from any simulation software (it could be VASP, SIESTA, LAMMPS, CPMD, DL-POLY, etc.)
+- Create the coordinate file for each snapshot in LAMMPS format
+- Calculate the Steinhardt parameter and coord/atom for each snapshot (for details, check the LAMMPS input file commands)
+-